aubynsamuel/au-react-native-toast/README.md

 ### Step 1: Import Toast Component

-Wrap your app with the `Toast` component:
+Place the `Toast` component anywhere in your app

 ```jsx
 import React from 'react';